Airbus to boost A220 jet's range, newest operator says

 "We need to get up to 4,000 (nautical) miles," Neeleman said.
 The A220-300 currently flies about 3,400 nm (6,300 km).

-Breeze has ordered 60 of the 130-seat jets, sitting between smaller Embraer regional jets and the larger Boeing 737 MAX 7.
+Breeze has ordered 60 of the 130-seat jets, sitting between smaller Embraer regional jets and the larger Boeing 737 MAX 7 (BA.N).

 Neeleman declined to comment on a recent Reuters report that Breeze had already expanded this order by another 20 jets.